 1. Consult an Appraiser Who Has Experience Valuing Your Type of Artwork

-Appraisers are certified by the Appraisers Association of America (AAA) after completing more than 120 hours of art valuation education.
+Most appraisers are certified by the American Society of Appraisers (ASA) after completing more than 120 hours of art valuation education.
 However, after completing training and getting certification, the appraiser may choose to specialize in different types of art.
 An appraiser may specialize in fine art prints, abstract paintings, decorative art, antique art, and many more.
 You want to consult an appraiser who has vast experience valuing similar artworks.
 For instance, if you’re buying antique art, you should engage a certified antique appraiser near you.
 Likewise, consult certified fine and decorative art appraisers when buying fine and decorative art for your collection.

 2. Check for Accreditation From a Major Appraisal Society